Advancing Young Women in STEM

 Applicants for the Scholarships Must Be:

-• A high school junior or senior applying for a college program in a STEM discipline OR a current undergraduate pursing a STEM degree.
+• A high school junior or senior applying for a college program in a STEM discipline OR a current undergraduate pursuing a STEM degree.

 • A resident of New Mexico OR currently enrolled at a New Mexico college or university.